 What’s the Workaround?

-In the past, some folks downgraded their American Express cards with high annual fees (like the AMEX Platinum or AMEX Premier Rewards Gold cards) to the AMEX Blue card.
+In the past, some folks downgraded their American Express cards with high annual fees (like The Platinum Card from American Express or the Premier Rewards Gold Card from American Express ) to the AMEX Blue card.
 That’s because if they canceled their card altogether, they would lose all their Membership Rewards points.

 At the time, the AMEX Blue card was the only Membership Rewards point-earning card with no annual fee.
 So many people got 1 to “preserve” their points, even though they could no longer transfer them to airlines.